 If you want to purchase vegan wool, check out these stores:

-This article has been translated from German by Karen Stankiewicz.
-You can find the original here: Wolle zum Stricken: Alternativen zu Schafswolle und Co.** Links to retailers are partially affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+This article was originally published by Charlotte Gneupel.** Links to retailers marked with ** or underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?